coocos/k8s-k3d-notes/README.md

-# k8s-experiments
+# k8s-k3d-notes

-This repository contains notes and toy applications I've developed in order to grok using Kubernetes.
+This repository contains notes I've written while learning Kubernetes.
 I find writing things down in a blog'ish form helps me grasp and remember concepts better.
 These notes probably aren't useful for you but hey, who knows!

 ## Creating a cluster